prathila01/TemperatureConverter-1/README.md

 ## Features
 The Temperature Converter app has the following features:

-Converts temperatures from Celsius to Fahrenheit and from Fahrenheit to Celsius.
+Converts temperatures from Celsius to Fahrenheit and from Fahrenheit to Celsius. <br>
 Displays the converted temperature in real-time as you type.

 ## How to Use To use the Temperature Converter app,